Our Grants Programme

 The Trust’s principle activity is financed by income derived from its investment portfolio, but whenever possible Mr Marsh will make further personal donations.
 The Trust does not accept any public donations.

-The application requirements are a cover letter and a copy of the most recent Annual Report and Accounts.
+The application requirements are a cover letter (including information about the organisation and contact details) and a copy of the most recent Annual Report and Accounts.
 We believe that the application requirements reflect the size of our grants and therefore there is no detailed application form to complete.

 Other relevant information is also considered alongside the letter and accounts, but please do not send in a large number of extra documents as there is no need, it will cost you more and it will take longer to process.